Current projects

 Children's Anaesthesia & Surgery (Ninh Thuan)

 Aware of MESCH’s collaborations with Lam Dong Hospital, Dr Phien (director of Ninh Thuan District General Hospital - NTDGH) spoke with us in 2016 whilst we were in Da Lat.
-We spoke about how basic surgery and anesthesia reduces death and disability from surgical diseases and birth defects; reduces economic and social disparity; and prevents adverse health outcomes arising from the burden of injuries and non-communicable diseases.
+We spoke about how basic surgery and anaesthesia reduces death and disability from surgical diseases and birth defects; reduces economic and social disparity; and prevents adverse health outcomes arising from the burden of injuries and non-communicable diseases.
 We committed to reducing the discrepancy in access for those in poor or rural areas and in the most vulnerable - infants and small children.
-The specific aim of this project was to assist in the upskilling of surgeons and anaesthetists
+The specific aim of this project was to assist in the upskilling of surgeons and anaesthetists.

 Read more